filipjohansson/dotfiles/README.md

 This repository contains no fancy scripts.
 Each application must be installed manually and all settings must be stowed individually.

 ### iTerm
+Terminal emulator for MacOS, but you probably want to run Kitty instead.

 **Install:** `brew cask install iterm2`

 **Settings**